 The mission of the Ohio University Master of Physician Assistant Practice program is to prepare students to be leaders in PA practice in any clinical setting, with a particular emphasis on primary care in urban and rural underserved communities in the State of Ohio and throughout Appalachia, using an interprofessional team approach.

 - Attract a diverse student body with a commitment to professional and community service.

-- Educate PAs who effectively practice evidence-based, patient-centered healthcare in medically underserved communities.
+- Educate physician assistants who effectively practice lifelong evidence-based, patient-centered healthcare in medically underserved communities.

-- Prepare PAs who function as productive members of the healthcare team.
+- Prepare physician assistants who function as productive members of the healthcare team in primary care settings.